rokucommunity/rooibos/docs/index.md

 	__See the example app to get a clearer understanding of the directory structures__ [Example app](../samples/example)
 	<br>
-6. Integrate [rooibos-preprocessor](#rooibos-preprocessor) into your tool-chain.
+6. Integrate [rooibos-cli](#rooibos-cli) into your tool-chain.
 7. Run your tests

 **For an example of how to use rooibos with gulp, see the gulpfile.ts in this project, which is used to run the framework unit tests.**

-### rooibos-preprocessor
+### rooibos-cli

-To get the best performance and test flexibility, rooibos leverages a typescript preprocessor, named [rooibos-preprocessor](https://github.com/georgejecook/rooibosPreprocessor), which prepares some files which get sideloaded with your tests.
+To get the best performance and test flexibility, rooibos leverages a typescript preprocessor, named [rooibos-cli](https://github.com/georgejecook/rooibosPreprocessor), which prepares some files which get sideloaded with your tests.

 ### From javascript/typescript/node